(CNSNews.com) – So far, during the presidency of Barack

 17, 1858.

-His case, however, remained a key issue in American politics and law until the outbreak of the Civil War.
-Taney’s
+His case, however, remained a key issue in American politics and law until the outbreak of the Civil

-to usher in the
+ultimately helped to usher in the Emancipation Proclamation on

-Lincoln called "a new birth of freedom" for African Americans.
-In 1865 the nation adopted the 13th Amendment to the
+January 1, 1863 and what Lincoln called "a new birth of freedom" for African Americans.
+In 1865 the nation adopted

-Constitution, which ended slavery.
-In 1868 it adopted the 14th Amendment, which declared that all persons born in the United
+the 13th Amendment to the Constitution, which ended slavery.
+In 1868 it adopted the 14th Amendment, which declared that all

-States are citizens of the nation and of the state in which they live.
-These two amendments effectively reversed Taney’s
+persons born in the United States are citizens of the nation and of the state in which they live.
+These two amendments effectively

-assertions that the U.S. Constitution protected slavery and that African Americans could never be citizens of the United States.
+reversed Taney’s assertions that the U.S. Constitution protected slavery and that African Americans could never be citizens

-This is a history lesson that is factually accurate and proves that the Republican Party
+This is a history lesson that is factually accurate and proves that the Republican

-many decades.
+too many decades.